gimli-org/gimli/doc/examples/index.rst

 Examples
 ========

-Here we collect some examples and user stories for :ref:`sec:GIMLi`
+Here we collect some examples and user stories for GIMLi.